human-pangenomics/hpp_production_workflows/coverage/README.md

-## CopyVal
+## Flagger

 ### Overview
-**CopyVal** is a read-based pipeline that can detect different types of mis-assemblies in a draft diploid assembly.
+**Flagger** is a read-based pipeline that can detect different types of mis-assemblies in a draft diploid assembly.
 One core component of this pipeline is another pipeline named [**Partitioner**](https://github.com/human-pangenomics/hpp_production_workflows/edit/asset/coverage/docs/coverage/README.md).
 Partitioner recieves the read alignments to the draft assembly and partition the assembly into 4 main components; erroneous, (falsely) duplicated, haploid and collapsed.

-CopyVal has 7 steps:
+Flagger has 7 steps:
 - Align reads to the diploid assembly
 - Phase the ambiguous alignments using [the phasing pipeline](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docs/phasing/README.md)
 - Run Partitioner on the alignments